Final Fantasy 7 Remake Intergrade to be a PS5 exclusive for ‘at least six months’

 When Final Fantasy 7 Remake Intergrade launches on June 10 it’ll bring next-gen visual optimizations and new story content to PS5.
 The brand new story expansion called ‘Episode INTERmission’ features Yuffie as a playable character.
 You can catch a few glimpses of this new chapter as well as the PS5 enhancements in the new trailer, embedded below:

-Timed exclusivity isn’t exactly breaking new ground of Final Fantasy.
-Most recently, the original Final Fantasy Remake was a timed exclusive on PS4 for a year.
+Timed exclusivity isn’t exactly breaking new ground for Final Fantasy.
+Most recently, the original Final Fantasy 7 Remake was a timed exclusive on PS4 for a year.

 As yet, though, Square Enix hasn’t confirmed any plans to bring either the Final Fantasy 7 Remake or this next-gen upgrade to Xbox or PC.
 It doesn’t seem beyond the realms of possibility that Square Enix would bring the game to Xbox Series X/S and PC eventually, though, especially in this enhanced form.